• Recipes

 Apple size changes how many apples make a pound: small apples increase the count, while large apples reduce it.

-How Many Apples Are in a Cup?
+How Many Apples Are in a Cup or Quart?

 Apple AmountApproximate CupsBest Use